 Even with these adventures, I've been able to accomplish my other life goals (graduating high school, graduating college in 4 years and finding a job ... one that allows me I was able to live in Singapore, which I love).

-I've done all that while living in China and visiting Europe and taking vacations in Thailand.
+I've done all that while living in Asia and Europe and taking vacations all over the world.
 I don’t think I sacrificed anything by flying back and forth, exploring new countries, new languages and new foods.

 The Difference It's Made